CLIPin: A Non-contrastive Plug-in to CLIP for Multimodal Semantic Alignment: Conclusion

 \section{Conclusion}

-We propose CLIPin, a unified non-contrastive plug-in that enhances multimodal semantic alignment and can be seamlessly integrated into existing contrastive learning pipelines, functioning as a plug-and-play module that improves representation quality, generalization and cross-modal alignment.
-By introducing non-contrastive pathways, CLIPin addresses the key limitations of CLIP-style models, such as semantic looseness and redundancy.
-Extensive experiments demonstrate that CLIPin outperforms prior methods and improves the performance across diverse architectures consistently.
-Although CLIPin has a cyclic and modality-symmetric design that can be naturally extended to more than two modalities, this work focuses on the image–text setting due to practical constraints.
-Future work will explore scaling to larger multimodal corpora and further investigating the synergy between contrastive and non-contrastive paradigms.
+In this work, we propose CLIPin, a unified non-contrastive plug-in designed to enhance multimodal semantic alignment.
+CLIPin can be seamlessly integrated into existing contrastive learning pipelines, functioning as a plug-and-play module that improves representation quality, generalization and cross-modal alignment.
+By introducing additional non-contrastive pathways, CLIPin addresses the key limitations of CLIP-style models, such as semantic looseness and redundancy.
+Extensive experiments demonstrate that CLIPin outperforms prior methods and delivers robust performance gains across diverse architectures consistently.
+Although CLIPin is implemented with a cyclic and modality-symmetric design that can be naturally extended to more than two modalities, this work focuses on the image–text setting due to practical constraints.
+Extending CLIPin beyond the bimodal case remains a promising direction for future research.
+We also plan to further explore the synergy between contrastive and non-contrastive paradigms, including improving robustness to data augmentations and scaling to larger multimodal corpora.